frontenddogma/web-development-glossary/manuscript/c.md

 : → Content Delivery Network

 Certificate
-: In cryptography an electronic document that proves the ownership of a public key.
+: An electronic document used to prove the ownership of a public key.
+The certificate includes information about the key, information about the identity of its owner (called the subject), and the digital signature of an entity that has verified the certificate’s contents (called the issuer).&nbsp;[†](#w-certificate)

+@@

 Character
 : An encoded symbol that maps to a glyph.